omec-project/up4/scenarios/README.md

 * Stop containers

 ### Single test cases
 These scenarios each test small subsets of features, such as forwarding, buffering, or failure recovery.
 These scenarios do not perform setup or teardown, but they do clean up after themselves and thus can be run repeatedly and consecutively.

 **p4rt-forwarding.xml**
 * Requires `setup.xml`, `net-setup.xml`
 * Use UP4 northbound APIs to set up GTP termination and forwarding
 * Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

+**p4rt-forwarding-qos.xml**
+* Requires `setup.xml`, `net-setup.xml`
+* Use UP4 northbound APIs to set up GTP termination and forwarding
+* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts
+* Check the changes for translating PDRs with QoS attributes

 **p4rt-buffering.xml**
 * Requires `setup.xml`, `net-setup.xml`